 IQ Data International

 PO Box 6759, Portland, ME 04103

 5805 Sepulveda Blvd 4th floor, Sherman Oaks, CA 91411

 What To Do If Your Settlement Letter Does Not Work

-If your Delete for pay letter does not work you should offering a settlement even without a pay for delete agreement.
-The account will still be on your credit record, but once its paid its impact on your credit score will diminish.
+If your pay for delete letter does not work you should offer a settlement even without a pay for delete agreement.
+The account will still be on your credit record, but once it’s paid its impact on your credit score will diminish.